cris178/P2PFileSystem/README.md

 to our file system with the full path "/mountdir/filename".
 If your file is in the root of your file system it will look like "/filename".

+* The difference between a Root Directory and Mounting Point

+The difference between the mounting point and root directory is something that caused me to waste several weeks on a bug.
+Because I didn't have background information on this topic I was trying to solve a problem that was a deeper issue at hand.
+You may have not noticed it browsing other file systems but there should always be two parameters to give fuse.
+A mounting point and a root directory.
+Why is this?
+This is something you should explore on your own.
+But know, if understand this a lot of possible questions could be answered.

 * Inodes
 Files and their contents are not stored together but are found together with their index position.
 The relationship will help us find the file and its contents.
 Inodes are a data structure in unix type file systemsthat describe a file or directory.
 Inodes store the attributes and disk block locations of the objects data.
 File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
 Directories are lists of names assigned to inodes.
 A directory contains an entry for itself, its parent, and each of its children.
 As you have seen you can't create a directory or file of the same name because a list is maintaining each file and its unique name.